ARMmbed/mbed-cli/README.md

     <span class="tips">**Note:** The directories of Git and Mercurial executables (`git` and `hg`) need to be in your system's PATH.</span>

 * **Command-line compiler or IDE toolchain** - mbed CLI invokes the [mbed OS 5](https://github.com/ARMmbed/mbed-os) tools for various features, such as compiling, testing and exporting to industry standard toolchains.
-To compile your code, you will need a compiler and a toolchain:
+To compile your code, you will need either a compiler or an IDE:
     * Compilers: GCC ARM, ARM Compiler 5, IAR.
-    * Toolchains: Keil uVision, DS-5, IAR Workbench.
+    * IDE: Keil uVision, DS-5, IAR Workbench.

 ### Video tutorial for manual installation